aray-handy/gem-checkr-canada/README.md

 An alternative gem is https://github.com/onboardiq/checkr-canada, but that would require the use of new(er) dependencies like the evil-client gem, which brings along other dependencies like the dry-types gem.

-`gem-checkr-canada` has a simple dependency on Faraday.
+`handy-checkr-canada` has a simple dependency on Faraday.

 ## Installation